ALKAFATHIMA/ManualTesting-tutorialsNinja/TestScenarios.md

 ## 1. Registration Scenarios

 1. Register with valid details.
+2. Verify that a confirmation mail is sent to the registered mail id.
-2. Register with an already registered email.
+3. Register with an already registered email.
-3. Register with invalid email format.
+4. Register with invalid email format.
-4. Register with blank mandatory fields.
+5. Register with blank mandatory fields.
-5. Register with weak password (if password rules apply).
+6. Register with weak password (based on password rules).
-6. Register with mismatched confirm password (if present).
+7. Register with mismatched confirm password (if present).
-7. Register with long input values (field length limits).
+8. Register with long input values (field length limits).
-8. Register with special characters in the name.
-9. Verify privacy/terms checkbox required behavior (if present).
+9. Verify privacy policy checkbox is mandatory for registration (if present).
-10. Verify email confirmation message (if applicable).

 ---